Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Case Studies

-The results of the present study suggest that viewing \acrshort{tiots} through a family-based lens provides an alternative and complementary perspective.
-In particular, the emergence, disappearance, and multiplicity of solution basins observed in the parametric study are naturally interpreted as consequences of bifurcations, collisions, and reconnections of \acrshort{tiot} families, rather than as isolated phenomena tied to specific initial conditions or grid resolutions.
+Beyond recovering known structures, the family-based framework reveals features of the solution landscape that are not apparent from isolated optimization or grid-based searches.
+In particular, the emergence, disappearance, and multiplicity of solution basins observed in the parametric study are naturally interpreted as consequences of bifurcations, collisions, and reconnections of \acrshort{tiot} families, rather than as disconnected phenomena tied to specific initial conditions or grid resolutions.
 This viewpoint emphasizes that the number and structure of locally optimal solutions are global properties of the underlying dynamical and geometric configuration, and are therefore better understood by tracking continuous families than by enumerating discrete optima.

-Beyond the specific cases considered here, the proposed framework establishes a foundation for studying the global architecture of orbital transfer problems in a systematic manner.
-Classical analytically tractable scenarios, such as Hohmann or coaxial transfers, may be revisited from a family-based perspective to reinterpret known optimal solutions as limiting members of broader families.
-More importantly, the present results suggest that the creation, reconnection, or annihilation of optimal families may be governed by identifiable geometric or dynamical mechanisms, such as the appearance of additional parabolic asymptotes or singular configurations.
-This observation motivates future research toward semi-analytical characterizations of family bifurcations, aiming to predict when and why new optimal branches arise as orbital parameters vary, without relying solely on exhaustive numerical efforts.
+A notable example is the third min-$J$ \acrshort{tiot} (Fig.~\ref{fig:orbit1_desirable_3}), an isolated optimal branch that originates from a completely separate family and bears no obvious geometric connection to the nodal transfers.
+This solution would be difficult to anticipate from analytical heuristics and could easily be missed by grid searches that concentrate sampling near expected favorable geometries.
+Its discovery through family continuation underscores the value of a systematic, exhaustive exploration of the solution space.